4 states that will pay off your student loans for moving there

-Paying off student loans can be a difficult journey, in some cases taking 20 years or more.
+Paying off student loans can be a difficult journey, sometimes taking 20 years or more.
 While there are federal programs that will forgive your student loans after a certain number of payments, these can be hard to qualify for.
 Plus, borrowers with private student loans are not eligible for these programs.

-Thankfully, there are other niche ways to find student loan forgiveness, including state-based programs that pay off your loans just for moving there.
+Thankfully, there are other ways to find student loan forgiveness, including programs that pay off your loans if you move to a certain state.

 States that will pay off student loans for moving there

-If you move to one of 95 counties in Kansas designated as a Rural Opportunity Zone, you could be eligible for student loan repayment assistance of up to $15,000 over a period of five years.
-You must have a student loan balance in your name and be a new resident of one of these designated areas to qualify.
+If you move to one of 95 counties in Kansas designated as a Rural Opportunity Zone, you could be eligible for student loan repayment assistance of up to $15,000 over five years.
+To qualify, you must have a student loan balance in your name and be a new resident of one of these designated areas.

 Maryland’s SmartBuy 3.0 program provides $5,000 in down payment assistance and student loan repayment assistance to borrowers who want to buy a house.
-You must have at least $1,000 in student debt to participate, and the program will pay off a student loan amount equal to 15 percent of the home cost, with a maximum payoff amount of $30,000.
-To be eligible for this program, the payoff amount must completely eliminate the homeowner’s student loan balance.
+You must have at least $1,000 in student debt to participate.
+The program will pay off a student loan amount equal to 15 percent of the home cost, with a maximum payoff of $50,000.

 Paying off student loans if you can’t move